top of page

 Support for Individuals and Families at the End of Life

-I help families navigate this time with greater clarity and calm, offering a steady, compassionate presence that allows space for grief, love, reflection, and rest.
+I help individuals and families navigate this time with greater clarity and calm, offering a steady, compassionate presence that allows space for grief, love, reflection, and rest.
 Services are always tailored to the individual’s wishes and values, and are provided in collaboration with hospice, medical teams, and loved ones.

 This care is inclusive, non-religious unless requested, and grounded in respect for each person’s unique experience.